Holmes7/holmes7.github.io/src/pages/posts/death-note-and-me.md

 description: The anime closest to my heart
 tags: ['thoughts']
 ---
-I think it was October 2016.
-I had just started my JEE coaching.
 I was planning to publish this blog next year on the 10-year anniversary—but man, what if I die by then?
 I don't want to die before telling this story :)

-Anyway, back then, my parents believed the internet and digital devices were a curse.
+I think it was October 2016.
+I had just started my JEE coaching.
+Back then, my parents believed the internet and digital devices were a curse.
 So before that, I hadn’t really been exposed to them.
 The only media I knew were the ones my parents showed me: Bollywood movies and a few Hollywood ones.

 ## The Recommendation of a Lifetime
 One day, for some reason, a friend recommended this anime called Death Note.
 He told me it was really good and that I should check it out.
 I went home, looked it up—and saw that it was animated.